AndyShiue/Ende-readme/README.md

 1. Can function types from a hierarchy to another hierarchy have a type?
 2. What is the use of hierarchies other than `Type`?
-   I'm thinking that it should be able to postulate extra axioms which should't be done in `Type` because they break the totality of `const fn`s at runtime.
+   I'm thinking that it should be able to postulate extra axioms which shouldn't be done in `Type` because they break the totality of `const fn`s at runtime.
 2. Is it possible to be generic over hierarchies?
 3. Is it possible to define new *hierarchy constructors* other than `..()` and `..{}`?
    If it's possible, I shouldn't use special syntax on dynamic types but something like `OrderedDynamic[Hierarchy]`.